dgittins/Metagenomics/other/phylogenetictree.md

 \
 3. Download nuoA sequence from [KEGG](https://www.genome.jp/entry/eco:b2288) - https://www.genome.jp/entry/K00330 - to use as an outgroup for hydrogenase trees (nuoA, NADH-quinone oxidoreductase subunit A, shares high sequence identity with many hydrogenases, but is not a hydrogenase)

 \
+4. Add nuoA sequence to each hydrogenase sequnce file

+\
-4. Align sequences using MUSCLE
+5. Align sequences using MUSCLE

 ```bash
 #The super5 command uses the Super5 algorithm to align sequences.
 Super5 is generally used for aligning large sets of sequences where the PPP algorithm (align command) is too slow.